Laser Hair Removal

 How does laser hair removal work?

 Laser energy, delivered as pulses of light, is absorbed in the pigmented root of the hair.
-Heat generated by the light energy destroys hair follicles in the active growth phase.
+The heat generated by the light energy destroys hair follicles in the active growth phase.
 With each treatment, hair growth becomes thinner.
 Your body continues to produce some new hair follicles, so no laser treatment can get rid of 100 percent of hair permanently.
 Usually, though, only a touch-up session or two each year is needed to stay smooth.

 What to expect from laser hair removal